 Sunita, Nikki, Sarah, Chris and Avril are all experienced and passionate about Forest School and the benefits of being outdoors in nature.
 Mollie, the labradoodle also loves to come along too!

-Hi, I’m Sunita, a mum, primary school teacher, forest school leader in training and director of the newly formed Out to the Woods CIC.
+Hi, I’m Sunita, a mum, primary school teacher, Level 3 qualified forest school leader and director of the newly formed Out to the Woods CIC.

 I like cooking a range of foods especially Indian dishes using fresh, wholesome ingredients.
 I also love being out in the garden and going for walks in nature - more so since starting my forest school training.